orstavik/TestHTML/README.md

 ```

 To fix this behavior, the `#` character must be encoded using `.encodeURIComponent()` before being added to the Data URL.
 It replaces each `"#"` character with `"%23"`.

+## Problem with `<script src="http://localhost:666/what/web/server/is/doing">`?

+There are issues when you try to run the component against a local web server.
+The code is loaded in an iframe, that has a `src="data:..."` attribute.
+This iframe will not have the same rights as the browser window to load scripts from the server, and therefor is likely to be blocked by a local development server.
+Annoying.

+The alternative is to load your external scripts via `jsdelivr.net` or `unpkg.com`.